The Warwa Staff Experience

 Location & Scope

 Camp is located on Lac Ste.
 Anne, 80km west of Edmonton.
-We have two main programs: Outdoor School and Summer Camp.
-Summer Camp is June-July and Outdoor School operates the remaining 10 months of the year.
+We have two main programs: Outdoor Education and Summer Camp.
+Summer Camp is July & August and Outdoor Education operates the remaining 10 months of the year.

-We see over 7000 participants a year between Outdoor School and Summer Camp.
-We can have up to 120 participants in Outdoor School and up to 112 campers in the summer.
+We see over 7000 participants a year between Outdoor Education and Summer Camp.
+We can have up to 120 participants in our accomodations in Outdoor Education and up to 112 campers a week in the summer.

 Working at Warwa is an intense experience and is extremely rewarding for the children you impact and for your own personal growth.

 We offer training to staff in all our program areas, Non-violent Communication, Clean Communication, Success Counselling, out-tripping facilitation (Summer Camp specific), and a variety of other strategies to becoming a successful Warwa staff member and an improved person.

 Before you arrive at camp, you will be asked to read our staff manual in full so you have an understanding of all our philosophies and principles.

 During Outdoor Education, staff will share a room that has a bunk bed and a large set of dressers, with large closets in the main hallway.
 In summer camp, staff will live in the counsellor room next to their campers.
 Camp provides meals when groups are on site.
 Staff provide their own food on days when groups are not on site.